Surgical Procedures: Surgery and Staging for Liver Cancer

 When there are cancer cells in your liver, it is called liver cancer.
 Cancer that started in the liver is called primary liver cancer.
 Most cancers found in the liver have spread there from somewhere else in the body, called metastases.
 This article will talk about surgeries for primary liver cancer.

-The liver is found in the upper right part of the belly and is made up of four separate lobes (parts).
+The liver is found in the upper right part of the belly and has four separate lobes (parts).
 The jobs of the liver are to:

 - Filter waste and harmful toxins from the blood.

 - Store sugar to be used for energy.

 Often, adults with primary liver cancer have a type called hepatocellular carcinoma.
 Other cancers found in the liver are hepatoblastoma (most common in children) and cancer of the bile duct, which is called cholangiocarcinoma.

 What is staging and how is it done?

 Staging is a way to find out how, if, and where cancer has spread in your body.
 Your provider will have you get a few tests to figure out the stage of your cancer.
 These tests may include:

 Physical Exam: This is a general exam to look at your body and to talk about your past health issues.